 An SEI message containing a sample phase indication is proposed.
 It is asserted to enable more consistent rendering, in particular when rendering at a higher resolution and when switching between multiple resolutions as is common in streaming scenarios where bandwidth may fluctuate.

 Compared to JVET-Y0156-v1 presented and discussed at the 25th JVET meeting, this version includes an improved text description including the definition of persistence, as well as numerical examples.
+The second version of the proposal provides an updated text in response to the suggestions brought forward during the presentation of the proposal:

+Different denominators are now used for horizontal phase and vertical phase.

+Denominators are signalled using “minus1”.

+“cropped decoded output picture” is changed to “cropped decoded picture” to align with the definition in V.SEI.

 Problem Statement